algorand/go-algorand/data/transactions/logic/README_in.md

 setting is used when `itxn_submit` executes.
 For this purpose `Type` and `TypeEnum` are considered to be the same field.
-When using `itxn_field` to set an array field (`ApplicationArgs` `Accounts`, `Assets`, or `Applications`) each use adds an element to end of the the array, rather than setting the entire array at once.
+When using `itxn_field` to set an array field (`ApplicationArgs` `Accounts`, `Assets`, or `Applications`) each use adds an element to the end of the the array, rather than setting the entire array at once.

 `itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular